sockeqwe/AndroidDesignPatterns/README.md

 # Android Design Patterns

-This repository contains the source code for common software design patterns that are descibed on my websige [hannesdorfmann.com](http://hannesdorfmann.com)
+This repository contains the source code for common software design patterns that are described on my website [hannesdorfmann.com](http://hannesdorfmann.com)